Tag: faithfulness

 God can (and does) handle our anger and fear.
 God is greater than that.
 We, though, need to lament, grieve, and mourn.

 That is currently the way many things are right now.
 One of the great difficulties is to choose what to mourn and move past, and what to struggle for.
-As the situation around COVID continues, we will continue to have to work and walk together to find a way forward.
+As the situation around COVID continues, we will continue to have to work and walk to find a way forward.

-We all must be -filled as people struggle with their masked in fear and anger.
+We all must be -filled as people struggle with their grief masked in fear and anger.
 Only the God of can turn the anger and fear into a drive to move forward in faithfulness.
 Let us all be people of hope.

 ※Prayer※